-Figure 13-15 shows the relationship among monthly target allocations, balancing congestion, M2M payments and day-ahead congestion.
+Figure 13-10 shows the relationship among monthly target allocations, balancing congestion, M2M payments and day-ahead congestion.
 The left column is the target allocations for all FTRs for the month.
 The total height of the right column is day-ahead congestion revenues and the stripes are reductions to total congestion revenues.
 When the total height of the solid segments in the right column exceeds the height of the left column, the month is revenue adequate.
-For example, February 2015 was revenue adequate by \$109.1 million.
-In the 2014 to 2015 planning period, day-ahead congestion exceeded target allocations and offsets were small, resulting in payout ratios over 100 percent.
-March was revenue inadequate by \$38.7 million due to a large negative balancing congestion charge, but there was enough excess revenue in other months in the planning period to fully fund the month.
+For example, February 2016 was revenue adequate by \$6.8 million.
+March was revenue inadequate by \$4.9 million, but there was enough excess revenue in other months in the planning period to fully fund the month.

-Figure 13-15 FTR target allocation compared to sources of positive and negative congestion revenue
+Figure 13-10 FTR target allocation compared to sources of positive and negative congestion revenue